Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <h1>Working with Amazon DynamoDB</h1>
 <h2>Lab overview and objectives</h2>
-<p>In this lab, you use Amazon DynamoDB to store and manage menu information.
-Using databases, such as DynamoDB, simplifies data management because you can easily query, sort, edit, and index data. you will use both the AWS Command Line Interface (AWS CLI) and the AWS SDK for Python (Boto3) to work with DynamoDB. </p>
+<p>In this lab, I use Amazon DynamoDB to store and manage menu information.
+Using databases, such as DynamoDB, simplifies data management because I can easily query, sort, edit, and index data.
+I will use both the AWS Command Line Interface (AWS CLI) and the AWS SDK for Python (Boto3) to work with DynamoDB. </p>

-<p>In upcoming labs, you will use application programming interface (API) calls from the café website to dynamically retrieve and update data that's stored in a DynamoDB table. </p>
+<p>In upcoming labs, I will use application programming interface (API) calls from the café website to dynamically retrieve and update data that's stored in a DynamoDB table. </p>
-After completing this lab, you should be able to:
+What I did:
 <ol>
       <li>Create a new DynamoDB table </li>
       <li>Add data to the table</li>